-- 1. With a computer, format a USB drive to FAT32 and upload audio files to a folder named Boombox. - o Supported file types: .wav and .mp3. - There can be as many files as you want in the folder but only five will be selected, chosen alphabetically. - File names, of any length, can only contain these characters: a-z, A-Z, 0-9, (. - ). - This drive should only contain one folder; it cannot be shared with Dashcam. - 2.
-Plug the USB drive into a front USB port.
+- 1. With a computer, format a USB drive to FAT32 and upload audio files to a folder named Boombox. - Supported file types: .wav and .mp3. - · There can be as many files as you want in the folder but only five will be selected, chosen alphabetically. - File names, of any length, can only contain these characters: a-z, A-Z, 0-9, (. ). - This drive should only contain one folder; it cannot be shared with Dashcam. - 2.
+Plug the USB drive into a front USB port. - 3.
+Choose sounds from your USB drive by selecting them in the Boombox dropdown menus.